Graphene: Observations of thin graphite layers and related structures

-In 2014, inventor Larry Fullerton patents a process for producing single layer graphene sheets.
+In 2014, inventor Larry Fullerton patented a process for producing single-layer graphene sheets by graphene's strong diamagnetic properties.

 Full isolation and characterization

 Graphene was properly isolated and characterized in 2004 by Andre Geim and Konstantin Novoselov at the University of Manchester.
-They pulled graphene layers from graphite with a common adhesive tape in a process called either micromechanical cleavage or the Scotch tape technique.
-The graphene flakes were then transferred onto thin silicon dioxide (silica) layer on a silicon plate ("wafer").
+They pulled graphene layers from graphite with a common adhesive tape in a process called micro-mechanical cleavage, colloquially referred to as the Scotch tape technique.
+The graphene flakes were then transferred onto a thin silicon dioxide layer on a silicon plate ("wafer").
 The silica electrically isolated the graphene and weakly interacted with it, providing nearly charge-neutral graphene layers.
 The silicon beneath the SiO_{2} could be used as a "back gate" electrode to vary the charge density in the graphene over a wide range.

-This work resulted in the two winning the Nobel Prize in Physics in 2010 "for groundbreaking experiments regarding the two-dimensional material graphene."
-Their publication, and the surprisingly easy preparation method that they described, sparked a "graphene gold rush".
+This work resulted in the two winning the Nobel Prize in Physics in 2010 for their groundbreaking experiments with graphene.
+Their publication and the surprisingly easy preparation method that they described, sparked a "graphene gold rush".
 Research expanded and split off into many different subfields, exploring different exceptional properties of the material—quantum mechanical, electrical, chemical, mechanical, optical, magnetic, etc.

 Exploring commercial applications

-Since the early 2000s, a number of companies and research laboratories have been working to develop commercial applications of graphene.
-In 2014 a National Graphene Institute was established with that purpose at the University of Manchester, with a 60 million GBP initial funding.
+Since the early 2000s, several companies and research laboratories have been working to develop commercial applications of graphene.
+In 2014, a National Graphene Institute was established with that purpose at the University of Manchester, with a £60 million initial funding.
 In North East England two commercial manufacturers, Applied Graphene Materials and Thomas Swan Limited have begun manufacturing.
 Cambridge Nanosystems is a large-scale graphene powder production facility in East Anglia.